BrightSpots/rcv/README.md

 `2019-06-25 17:19:28 PDT INFO: Generating summary spreadsheet: /rcv/test_data/2018_maine_gov_primary_dem/output/2019-06-25_17-19-28_summary.csv...`

 The summary spreadsheet (in .csv format), summary .json, and audit .log files are all readable using a basic text editor.

+**Note**: If you intend to print any of the output files, we **strongly recommend** adding headers / footers with page numbers, the file name, the date and time of printing, who is doing the printing, and any other desired information.

 ## Acknowledgements